coachtom21/verify-me-bot/README.md

 - Shows membership verification status
 - Displays XP breakdown for verified users
 - Shows power tier based on XP level
+- **Admin-only**: Can view any user's profile by mentioning them
+- **User restriction**: Regular users can only view their own profile

 ## Environment Variables